Matt Lauer Fiercely Denies Rape Claim, Calls Affair 'Completely Consensual'

 “It was nonconsensual in the sense that I was too drunk to consent,” she told Farrow, 31, in the book, which will be released on Tuesday, October 15.
 “It was nonconsensual in that I said, multiple times, that I didn’t want to have anal sex.”

-In a letter Lauer’s lawyer sent to Variety, the ex-news anchor called the incident an “extramarital, but consensual, sexual encounter” but said it is “categorically false” that it was an assault.
+In a letter Lauer’s lawyer shared with Us Weekly (read it in full below), the ex-news anchor called the incident an “extramarital, but consensual, sexual encounter” but said it is “categorically false” that it was an assault.

 “It began when she came to my hotel room very late one night in Sochi, Russia.
 We engaged in a variety of sexual acts.
 We performed oral sex on each other, we had vaginal sex, and we had anal sex.
 Each act was mutual and completely consensual,” Lauer wrote.